michael-spengler/fastro/docs/quickstart.md

     ```
     http://localhost:3000
     ```

-7. Go to [deployment](deployment.md) if you want to publish your webapp.
+7. Go to [publishing and deployment](deployment.md) if you want to publish your webapp.

 ## What's next:
 - [Create a handler](handler.md)